 Please click here for downloadable and printable versions of the information below.

-First, I continue to be thrilled with all the children’s and parents’ enthusiasm and support for MPBT’s first Nutcracker!
+Our second production of The Nutcracker has gotten off to a fantastic start.
 Rehearsals are going very well and we appreciate all your patience as we continue to grow and develop our program.

 As a fellow parent who’s had the benefit of having both of my children (Macy and Ceci) in the Nutcracker as well as other performances, I thought I’d share a few extra details that might make things easier for some of our newer performers and their parents: